idrinth-thalui/core/dialogue/creatures/IdrinthFollowerDialogueFlameAtronachAttack.md

-- You dare throwing fireballs at me, daedric scum?
+- You dare throw fireballs at me, daedric scum?
 - Your fire won't stop me from sending you back to Oblivion!
 - Trinimac, lend me your strenght!
 - Burn in Oblivion!